peterparkedcar165/xd/README.md

 ##### Danmaku - Channel for a bit, shoot out [8/9/10/11] Arrows in a 30-degree cone in front of you.
 Each Arrows deal [2.5/2.75/3/3.25] + (0.15 * Power Enchantment) and have a velocity multiplier of 2.5.
 ##### ** - Deploy a blossom trap that burst when a hostile steps on it.
 Hostiles have reduced Accuracy.
 ##### ** - Charge up, and fire a long-range magical projectile.
 Damage scales on distance traveled??
 ##### ** - Hurricane-like, increase Movement Speed, for every arrow hit.
-Send another arrow with the same power and damage.
+Send cherry blossom bolts that deal % health damage.

 #### 🔫 Arbalester:
 #### Passive: